temoto/gpio-cdev-go/readme.md

 # Possible issues

-- (as of 2019-07) `LineEventer.Wait` ignores timeout argument and blocks forever; will be fixed
 - may leak `req.fd` descriptors, TODO test
 - 64-bit system likely have different ioctl numbers, please try and write me back